Health Insurance With COVID-19 Covered*

 The Sputnik V vaccine is administered in two doses with a gap of 21 days.
 However, each dose uses different inactive strains of the adenovirus, which is also used in Covishield, making the vaccine quite effective.

 The reported symptoms of the vaccine do not require you to be hospitalised, and the side effects are not related to the doses.
-No serious symptoms have come to light yet, and fever is the most common symptom that is known to affect some people and helps boost the body’s immunity.
+No severe symptoms have come to light yet, and fever is the most common symptom that is known to affect some people and helps boost the body’s immunity.
 The same can be curbed with the help of paracetamol.

-Does Your Health Insurance Cover COVID-19?
+Does Your Medical Insurance Cover COVID-19?

-Since the spread of COVID-19 in India, you can easily find a health insurance plans in India with COVID-19 coverage.
 To ensure that you choose a plan that works the best for you, always compare health insurance policies to find suitable protection against the COVID-19 virus and its effects.
 Tata AIG’s online health insurance plan offers comprehensive COVID-19 coverage in terms of hospitalisation and loss of income while protecting your whole family against the strain of the virus.

 Conclusion